smitdesai1010/YouMusic/README.md

 ## Optimizations

-* Reduced latency by 87% by using range requests for streaming.
+* Reduced buffering by 87% by using range requests for streaming.
-* Further reduced latency to real time by using in-memory cache.
+* Further reduced buffering to real time by using in-memory cache.
 * Optimized server performance by 22% by asychronous batch processing.
     * For batch processing, I decided to use the asychronous approach because as node.js is single threaded, parallelism using child processes requires the creation of seperate processes,